 The TimeOnline nurse rate is the same as the Recent Grad/Part-time member rate in the table above.

-Discounts and nurse registrations can’t be processed online so please contact the CVE on +61 2 9351 7979 or email@example.com.
+Discounts and nurse registrations can’t be processed online.
+Please contact the CVE on +61 2 9351 7979 (Monday to Friday, AEST 9am to 5pm) or email@example.com.